 The solid state relay (SSR) used in the controller is a critical component for the precision temperature control.
-With SSR, the power can be switched at high speed with no noise and no life time limitation.
-Compared with electromechanical relay, however, SSR has one drawback.
-It generates heat when passing the current.
-SSR is made of semiconductor that has a limited conductance.
+With the SSR, the power can be switched at high speeds with no noise and no life time limitation.
+Compared with electromechanical relays, however, SSRs has one drawback.
+They generate heat when passing the current.
+SSRs are made of semiconductors that have a limited conductance.
 When passing current, the heat will be produced from the resistance.
 Each ampere of current will produce about 1.3 watts of heat.
-When 12 Amp is passing through the controller, 16 watt of heat is produced in the controller.
+When 12 Amps is passing through the controller, 16 watts of heat is produced in the controller.
 As more heat is produced, the temperature inside the controller will rise.
-If it reaches to higher than 70 C, it can shorten the life or even damage some the components in the controller.
+If it reaches higher than 70 °C, it can shorten the life or even damage some of the components in the controller.
 The temperature inside of the controller depends on the amplitude of the current, how long the controller needs to run at full power and the ambient temperature.

 The heat is only an issue during the start of the heating when the heater is running at full power.
-Once the temperature is close to the set point, the controller will probably need less than 50% of the power to maintain the temperature.
+Once the temperature is close to the set point, the controller will usually need less than 50% of the power to maintain the temperature.
 Since the heat is directly related to the current passing the controller, the heat produced at steady state will be insignificant and can be ignored.